 As a rule, switching to public transport is not only more sustainable, but also much more relaxed and cheaper.
 With the 49 euro ticket (monthly ticket) or other offers of the local public transport companies you are (also compared to the car) pretty cheap on the road.
 The latter not only incurs costs for fuel and electricity, but also for parking tickets, insurance and taxes.

-2. borrow cars, bicycles, books and drills as required
+2. borrow cars, bicycles, books and drills if required

 The concept of Sharing economy makes it possible, despite the anonymity of the city, to share many things with other people, thereby accumulating fewer possessions and still having everything you need.